emilyelia/Creative-Cognition/content/posts/2020-01-01-my-first-post-using-novela-by-narative/index.md

 ---
-title: Unlock your Creative Potenital by Conquering This One Cognative Bias
+title: Unlock your Creative Potenital by Conquering This One Cognitive Bias
 author: Emily Elia
 date: 2020-06-23
 hero: ./images/bb.jpeg